July 28, 2008

 July 27, 2008

-GODZILLA FILMS ON DVD - an updated checklist
+GODZILLA FILMS ON DVD and BLU-RAY - an updated checklist

-Many Godzilla films were imported and re-edited for the American market.
-I'll comment where the Japanese and US versions are drastically different, but to keep this concise, I won't be listing slight differences - for that you'll need to refer to the articles in G-Fan magazine or a thorough guidebook.
-This also means that many films get listed in IMDB and Amazon under two different release years and with various titles.
+Older Godzilla films were often re-edited for the American release.
+I'll mention where the Japanese and US versions are drastically different, but to keep this concise I won't be listing minor differences.
+For that level of minutia you'll need to refer to the articles in G-Fan magazine or a thorough guidebook.

-The cover art is from the DVD release that I'd recommend.
-All DVDs are region 1 NTSC, unless otherwise stated.
-There are 28 movies to collect, here we go...
+The cover art is from the DVD release that I most recommend.
+All DVDs are US region 1 NTSC, unless otherwise stated.
+There have been 28 Japanese Godzilla movies in all, here we go...

 1. GODZILLA / GOJIRA (1954)